top of page

 Who will decide the design of the mural?

-The organisations who are providing the funding and two representatives from the community have agreed design principles for the artist to interpret.
 These include reflecting the unique nature of both the built and natural environments, local history and that it is inclusive.
-The artists will use their expertise to interpret the design principles to develop their proposal.
-We will share the proposed design with the community and ask for feedback to influence how the artist develops the final design.
+The artist will use his expertise to interpret the design principles to develop the design.
+We asked the community for their ideas on what should be included in the mural at the May Fayre and will continue to seek feedback through social media platforms.

 How will you stop the mural being graffitied?